ZuBsPaCe/ludum-dare-44/README.md

 Use Q to return to the level selection.
 From there you can restart a level.

 If you have finished all levels of an act, you can unlock the next one.
 But you need at least 10 lifes.
 Replay another level if you don't have enough lifes to pay.

+### More information

+The compo game was published on [ldjam.com](https://ldjam.com/events/ludum-dare/44/life-cycle).

+You can find more information about the game in the [blog entry](https://www.zubspace.com/blog/ludum-dare-44).